 - Books from States I have lived in: Madhya Pradesh, Gujarat, Rajasthan

-- Books from States/Union Territories I have visited: Telangana, Delhi, Karnataka, West Bengal, Goa, Chhattisgarh, Puducherry, Kerala, Daman & Diu, Uttar Pradesh, Haryana, Chandigarh, Himachal Pradesh, Uttarakhand
+- Books from States/Union Territories I have visited: Telangana, Delhi, Karnataka, West Bengal, Goa, Chhattisgarh, Puducherry, Kerala, Daman & Diu, Uttar Pradesh, Haryana, Chandigarh, Himachal Pradesh, Uttarakhand, Assam

-- Books from States I have travelled through: Andhra Pradesh, Odisha, Bihar, Jharkhand, Punjab
+- Books from States I have travelled through: Andhra Pradesh, Odisha, Bihar, Jharkhand, Punjab, Meghalaya

-- Books from States/Union Territories I am yet to visit or travel to: Jammu & Kashmir, Sikkim, Assam, Arunachal Pradesh, Nagaland, Manipur, Mizoram, Meghalaya, Tripura, Andaman & Nicobar Islands, Lakshadweep Islands, Dadra & Nagar Haveli.
+- Books from States/Union Territories I am yet to visit or travel through: Jammu & Kashmir, Sikkim, Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, Andaman & Nicobar Islands, Lakshadweep Islands, Dadra & Nagar Haveli.

 The book selection is an interesting mix with every single one of them just waiting to be read. 🙂